sissyliberation/nlpclass-fall2013/site/syllabus.md

 The field of computational linguistics has experienced significant growth in the last ten years.
 In addition to the hard work of researchers in the field in general, some of the most important factors behind this include the use of statistical techniques, the availability of large (sometimes annotated) corpora (including the web itself), and the availability of relatively cheap and powerful computers.
 Together, these factors have played a major part in making computational linguistics very relevant in applied settings.

 This course provides a broad introduction to NLP with a particular emphasis on core algorithms, data structures, and machine learning for NLP.
-Techniques we will study include
+Techniques we will study include:

 * using corpora
 * n-gram language models